-A concrete example is the tiWəgə language, long recorded as an unusual dialect of Pongu (tiRĩ).
-Photo 1 shows Mr. Agwagwa Mahago, one of the few remaining individuals to remember this language.
-He was able to record a relatively lengthy wordlist, but without noun-plurals.
-Whether the similarities to Pongu are because he used Pongu to fill in gaps for words he was unable to recall will need to be checked.
+At the same time, survey underlines the urgency of collecting material from remembers of moribund languages before they die.
+A concrete example is the tiWəgə language, long said to be a divergent dialect of Pongu (tiRi) spoken near Zungeru in Kaduna State.
+During the February 2011 survey, no truly fluent speakers were found.
+Photo 2 shows Mr Agwagwa Mahago, one of the few remaining individuals to remember this language.
+He was able to record a relatively lengthy wordlist, but struggled with noun plurals.
+Whether the similarities to Pongu are because he used Pongu to fill in gaps for words he was unable to recall needs to be checked.
 It appears there may be one old couple who still speak the language to one another in a very remote compound.
 Again, to be certain of this, we need to be able to reach this area, which is something of a logistical challenge.
-TiWəgə cannot be revived, but it can be recorded before it disappears forever.
+TiWəgə cannot be revived, but aspects of it can be documented before the language disappears forever.

-Photo 1.
-Agwagwa Mahago, former Tiwəgə speaker
+Photo 2: Agwagwa Mahago, former Tiwəgə speaker (photo by Roger Blench)

-Nigeria has not historically shown any interest Source: Author photo in its linguistic heritage.
-Few languages are taught in primary schools, government is unable to find the money to pay for the printing of textbooks, and radio and television are a poor reflection of the linguistic diversity of the country.
+Since independence, the Nigeria government has shown little interest in its linguistic heritage.
+Few languages are taught in primary schools, the government is unable to find the money to pay for the printing of textbooks.
+Radio and television are a poor reflection of the linguistic diversity of the country.
 In many ways, this is not surprising, and is mirrored in other African countries.
 Africa is seeking modernity and many in government explicitly see the multiplicity of languages as a brake on development.
 The choice is rather between former colonial languages and widespread languages of intercommunication such as Hausa, Swahili, Sango or Central African Arabic.
 This situation can be turned around, and without very significant costs; what is required is the political will.

-4. Changing language patterns and continuing survey
+4 Changing language patterns and continuing survey

 Nigeria is a large and complex country and the linguistic situation in many areas remains poorly known.
-Every year, the existence several new languages or dialects are recorded for the first time and there is every reason to think this will continue.
-Sadly but inevitably, each probably also sees the death of the last speaker or remember of a language.
-The issue is not only remoteness, although some areas of the country remain very inaccessible, but also changing perceptions of ethnolinguistic affiliation.
+Every year, the existence of several new languages or dialects is recorded for the first time, and there is every reason to think this will continue.
+Sadly but inevitably, each year probably also sees the death of the last speaker or remember of a language.
+The gaps in our knowledge are due not only to remoteness, although some areas of the country remain very inaccessible, but also to changing perceptions of ethnolinguistic affiliation.
 Many peoples who were previously content to be classified with one, often inappropriate, ethnic label, now wish to establish their own identity.
 An example is the changing perceptions of the 'Jaba' or Hyamic languages, spoken in the south of Kaduna State between Kwoi and Nok.
 Although the name 'Jaba' is found in all the earlier sources, it is a Hausaism which has been rejected by the speakers.
-The first record of Hyam is Castelnau (1851) who gives a wordlist in the rather unfortunate context of 'une nation d'hommes à queue' and three years later Koelle (1854) gives another wordlist.
+The first record of Hyam is Castelnau (1851) who presents a wordlist in the rather unfortunate context of 'une nation d'hommes à queue' and three years later Koelle (1854) gives another wordlist.
 Over the years it has become clear that they constitute a complex of languages and the name 'Hyamic' has been given to them.
 The most recent Hyamic language to come to light was in 2008, with a first record of the Shang language, spoken in the village of Kushemfa, south of Kurmin Jibrin on the Kubacha road.
 Figure 1 shows a preliminary tree of the relationships of the Hyamic languages.

-Figure 1.
-The Hyamic languages
+Figure 1: The Hyamic languages